router-protocol/router-chain-docs/docs/validators/running-a-validator/on-devnet/setup-a-validator-account.md

 sidebar_position: 2
 ---

-Before creating a validator account, make sure you run a sentry node as specified in this [guide](./run-a-sentry-node).
+Before creating a validator account, make sure you run a Sentry node as specified in this [guide](./run-a-sentry-node).

 <details>
 <summary><b>Step 2.1) Create a validator account</b></summary>